 In Collaborative Practice, we use neutral child specialists to make sure that the parenting plan will protect the child’s needs.
 The child specialist is a mental health professional experienced in helping kids through a divorce.
 In essence, the child specialist becomes an advocate for the child’s needs.

-In the collaborative practice model, the work is confidential and cannot be used later in court.
-Everyone can trust that they can be open and frank, while working towards solutions.
-Children in divorce frequently tell parents what the parents want to hear and not necessarily how the children really feel.
+In the Collaborative Practice model, the work is confidential.
+As a result, it cannot be used later in court.
+Everyone can trust that they can be open and frank while working towards solutions.
+Children in divorce often tell parents what the parents want to hear and not necessarily how the children really feel.
 But kids will open up to a child specialist, giving her the ability to articulate the children’s unvarnished needs and worries.
 I have often used neutral child specialists even outside of Collaborative Practice.
 In my humble opinion, it never hurts to give kids an advocate.
 Using a trained child specialist is often the perfect solution.

 There are many ways to give your kids a voice.
 These are just three.
 While it is generally not a good plan to let the kids feel like they are in charge, it never hurts to give them an opportunity to be heard.
 You may be surprised what your kids can teach you as you go through your divorce.
 Often the kids are ahead of the parents in dealing with the heartache and emotions of the split.
 Considering the kids’ needs and really, truly listening to their point of view can provide tremendous insight and great rewards.
 Most importantly, your kids will appreciate that you took the time to pay attention.

 Doing your Divorce with a Child Specialist: https://weberdisputeresolution.com/do-you-need-a-child-specialist-for-your-divorce/